Alternative theories of Hungarian language origins: Kabardian-Hungarian

-Linguist Gábor Bálint de Szentkatolna was the first to systematize and represent this the theory of a Kabardian-Hungarian language group.
+Linguist Gábor Bálint de Szentkatolna was the first to systematize and represent the theory of a Kabardian-Hungarian language group.
 While on his travels to the Caucasus, Szentkatolna noticed that Hungarian appeared to be related to Kabardian.
-In his book A honfoglalás revíziója ("Revision of the Conquest"), the linguist tries to prove the relation not only from lingual side, but form historical and cultural aspects as well.
+In his book A honfoglalás revíziója ("Revision of the Conquest"), the linguist tries to prove the relation not only from the lingual side but from historical and cultural aspects as well.
 According to his theory, the Huns did not fully merge with the other nomadic people migrating to Europe, with some of them staying in the Caucasus region, and others returning to the Carpathian Basin.
-According to his theories, the Huns had two descendant, the Khazars and the Avars.
+According to his theories, the Huns had two descendants, the Khazars and the Avars.
 He did not consider the Kabardians—who live in the Caucasus—aboriginals, rather he considered them the direct descendants of the Khazars.
-He classified both languages as part of the Turanian language family (what is roughly the same as the Uralic-Altaic language family theory today), but considered them unique languages, that did not belong to the Turk language group.
-He did not exclude the Ugric impact, as he was of the opinion that the tribe of the Sabir people who joined Hungarians—mentioned by Purple-born Constantine (szabartoiaszfaloi)—is such a tribe.
+He classified both languages as part of the Turanian language family (which is roughly the same as the Uralic-Altaic language family theory today), but considered them unique languages, that did not belong to the Turk language group.
+He did not exclude the Ugric impact, as he thought that the tribe of the Sabir people who joined Hungarians—mentioned by Purple-born Constantine (szabartoiaszfaloi)—is such a tribe.
 The most major error in his theory is that he handled Kabardian as a fully isolated language, claiming that it changed very little, ignoring the local linguistic evolution.
 His work was forgotten after the language war, and the theory was never debated.
 The last person who engaged with the theory was Pál Sándor in 1903.
 Sándor issued his writings with the title Magyar és a kabard nyelv viszonya ("Hungarian and Kabardian languages' relation").

-Tamana-research

-Studies the similarities and concords of geographical names found in the Carpathian Basin and all over the world.

 Yeniseian

 Based on lexical similarities between Hungarian and the Yeniseian languages, it has been argued by Jingyi Gao that the Hungarian language has a Hunnic substratum.
 The Hunnic language has been theorized to be of Yeniseian origin by some linguists being closely related to Pumpokol and Arin.
-This theory was picked up by Jingyi Gao who argued that lexical evidence shows that Hungarian has multiple loanwords from the Yeniseian Hunnic language.
+This theory was picked up by Jingyi Gao who argued that lexical evidence shows that Hungarian has multiple loanwords from a supposedly Yeniseian Hunnic language.
 The following correspondences have been proposed: